renderedtext/semaphore-docs-new/source/docs/secrets.md

 "Who can see and edit this?" title.

 Once clicked, there should be a list of teams.
 In order to attach a secret to a team, you need to check a box next to the team name.
-There will be a 'Saved.' message once the secret is attached.
+You will see a 'Saved.' message once the secret is attached.

 To detach the secret from a team, you will need to uncheck the box next to the team name.
-There will be a 'Saved.' message once the secret is detached.
+'Saved.' message should show once the secret is detached.

 Note that you can only see teams that are available to you.